 Bringing the research together.

 With our core research phase complete, the team conducted an affinity diagramming session.
-Each team member sifted through all of the research carried out to date, and for around 30 minutes wrote down each separate point raised on to it’s own sticky note, dispersing all of the sticky notes randomly on a whiteboard.
-The team then worked together to group all of the sticky notes created in to associative groups, in order to identify key and reoccurring patterns and trends, in terms of problems found, user attitudes aswell as behaviors, and strengths of alternative rating systems used in other applications.
+Each team member sifted through all of the research carried out to date, and for around 30 minutes wrote down each separate point raised on to its own sticky note, dispersing all of the sticky notes randomly on a whiteboard.
+The team then worked together to group all of the sticky notes created into associative groups, to identify key and reoccurring patterns and trends, in terms of problems found, user attitudes as well as behaviors, and strengths of alternative rating systems used in other applications.